shabin5785/Webpack_Learn/README.md

 We can do this by using System.import and load the module based on that.
 WP can then split bundle js to load as chunkgs.

 The sytem modules loaded like this has a single method default(), that contains the code to inject and execute the module.

+- babel will need different preset for different languages.
+Basic is for es15 or 16.
+Need separate for react or other languages.